apple/cups/README.txt

     of GPL Ghostscript for CUPS called ESP Ghostscript is available separately to support printing of PostScript files within the CUPS driver framework.
-Sample drivers for Dymo, EPSON, HP, and OKIDATA printers are included that use these filters.
+Sample drivers for Dymo, EPSON, HP, OKIDATA, and Zebra printers are included that use these filters.

     Drivers for thousands of printers are provided with our ESP Print Pro software, available at: